Agency Structure and Organization

-- Encourages IT best practices throughout the community and technical college system.
+- Encourages and communicates IT best practices throughout the community and technical college system.

 - Manages enterprise IT contracting for the system.

-- Assists in developing the policy agenda for the State Board review and action.
+- Assists in developing the policy agenda for State Board review and action.

-- Coordinates with the nine-member State Board and system stakeholders.
+- Coordinates with the nine-member State Board and college system stakeholders.

 - Manages legislative and state agency relations.

-- Manages messaging, communications, media relations and the website.
+- Manages messaging, communications, media relations and the agency website.

-- Coordinates activities of the Washington State Association of College Trustees (ACT), the statewide trustees’ association for the system.
+- Coordinates the activities of the Washington State Association of College Trustees (ACT), the statewide trustees’ association.

-- Coordinates activities of the Washington Association of Community and Technical Colleges (WACTC), which is the statewide presidents' association.
+- Coordinates the activities of the Washington Association of Community and Technical Colleges (WACTC), which is the statewide college presidents' association.